Treatment of Liver Cancer, by Stage

 Inoperable liver cancers with only local disease

 These cancers are small enough and in the right place to be removed but the patient isn’t healthy enough for surgery.
 Treatment options include ablation, embolization, or both for the liver tumor(s).
-Other options may include targeted therapy with sorafenib, chemotherapy (either systemic or by hepatic artery infusion), and/or radiation therapy.
+Other options may include targeted therapy, chemotherapy (either systemic or by hepatic artery infusion), and/or radiation therapy.

 Advanced (metastatic) liver cancers (includes all N1 or M1 tumors)